 Surveillance Camera with WDR

 Cameras without WDR may produce images that are missing important details.
 Surveillance cameras with WDR support subject visibility and detail identification.
 Having WDR in a camera means a consistently clear image is captured, even when a person moves through extremely lit or heavily shadowed areas of a room.
 WDR is often achieved using dynamic contrast and dynamic capture techniques.
-Commercial imaging equipment, such as D-Link and Axis surveillance cameras, feature wide dynamic range functionality.
+Commercial imaging equipment, such as D-Link and Axis surveillance cameras, features wide dynamic range functionality.